 The Royal Botanic Gardens, located in Peradeniya, just outside of Kandy is a lively urban city park.
 The gardens contain over 4.000 species of plants, including spices, medicinal plants, orchids and palm trees.

-An interesting option to visit the Royal Botanic Gardens is by joining an all-inclusive Kandy City Tour.
-For prices and availability click here.
+An interesting option for visiting the Royal Botanic Gardens is to join an all-inclusive Kandy City Tour.
+For prices and availability, click here.

 Where | Royal Botanic Gardens of Peradeniya